quicwg/ops-drafts/draft-ietf-quic-manageability.md

 consistency between the PMTU for flows can help avoid an endpoint using a PMTU that is inefficient.

+Networks with configurations that would lead to fragmentation of large packets should drop such packets rather than fragmenting them.
+Network operators who plan to implement a more selective policy may start by focussing on QUIC.
-If network operators wish to start to drop large packets to avoid fragmentation, they may wish to focus on QUIC.
-QUIC packets cannot always be identified ({{sec-identifying}}), but we assume that a set of candidate QUIC flows have been chosen.
-For QUIC endpoints using DPLPMTUD it is minimally sufficient for the path to silently drop a packet larger than the supported size.
-(A QUIC probe packet is used to discover the PMTU.
-If lost, this does not impact the flow of QUIC data.)
+QUIC flows cannot always be easily distinguished from other UDP traffic, but we assume at least some portion of QUIC traffic can be identified (see {{sec-identifying}}).
+For QUIC endpoints using DPLPMTUD it is recommended for the path to drop a packet larger than the supported size.
+A QUIC probe packet is used to discover the PMTU.
+If lost, this does not impact the flow of QUIC data.

 IPv4 routers generate an ICMP message when a packet is dropped because the link MTU was exceeded. {{RFC8504}} specifies how an IPv6 node generates an